Site inspections/what to look for in residential installations

 - Is there suitable edge protection in place beyond the leading edge of the net or will additional fall arrest measures i.e. harnesses/lanyards be required in these areas?

-When all the nets are rigged were they handed over with the appropriate paperwork?
+When all the safety nets are rigged were they handed over with the appropriate paperwork?